MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 	airXdfData <- rxImport(inData=mysource, outFile = "airExample.xdf")
 ~~~~

 On the first line,`mysource` is an object specifying source data.
-The object is created using R's `file.path` command, where the folder path is provided through rxGetOption("sampleDataDir") and "AirlineDemoSmall.csv" for the file.
-The `sampleDataDir` is an argument of rxGetOption used to return the directory containing sample files registered with RevoScaleR.
+As you can see, the object is created using R's `file.path` command, where the folder path is provided through RevoScaleR's rxGetOption("sampleDataDir"), with "AirlineDemoSmall.csv" for the file.
+The *sampleDataDir* is an argument that returns the directory containing sample files registered with RevoScaleR.

 On line two, `airXdfData` is a data source object returned by **rxImport**.
 The **rxImport** function takes several arguments, including *outFile* for the XDF file name.
 If you omit the *outFile* argument or set it NULL, the return *airXdfData* object is a data frame containing the data.

 > [!Tip]
-> XDF files are not strictly required for statistical analysis and data mining, but when data sets are large or complex, an XDF can help by allocating data into chunks that can be read and refreshed independently.
+> XDF files are not strictly required for statistical analysis and data mining, but when data sets are large or complex, an XDF can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
 Additionally, XDF provides column storage for variables, which is more efficient if you want to selectively choose variables to include in a particular analysis.

 ## Examine object metadata